SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 	:param store: the reference to a loaded store
 	:param key: the key as string of a stored key-value-pair
-	:param value: an string value to be stored with the given key
+	:param value: a string value to be stored with the given key
 	:return: the stored value before the change, an empty string if the key did not exist yet

 .. py:method:: delOpt(store, key)